philippinespire/pire_ssl_data_processing/README.md

 RC to e1garcia
 scp <source of files> /home/e1garcia/shotgun_PIRE/pire_ssl_data_processing/spratelloides_gracilis/shotgun_raw_fq

-All 3 sequence sets are for the same individual: Sgr-CMvi_007_Ex1
+All 3 library sets are from the same individual: Sgr-CMvi_007_Ex1
 ```

 *I like to update my git repo regularly, especially before and after lengthly steps.
 This keeps a nice record of the commits and prevents loss of data/effor.
 Feel free to repeat this at any step*